EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 4. Extract `PokeMMO-Client.zip` to `/home/deck/Games/PokeMMO`
     * If it creates a subfolder, move the contents directly to `/home/deck/Games/PokeMMO`
 5. Right click `PokeMMO.sh`,  click `Properties`, click `Permissions`, check `Is Executable`
+6. Right click `PokeMMO.sh`, click `Open with Kate` or a text editor of your choice
+7. At the top of the file, below `#!/bin/sh`, write the following two lines:

+        export JAVA_HOME=$HOME/Applications/jdk
+        export PATH=$JAVA_HOME/bin:$PATH

+8. Save and exit out of the file
+9. To open PokeMMO, double click `PokeMMO.sh`

 #### How to add PokeMMO to Steam